Skip to main content

 2. The URL will be shortened in your message, and you will also get a green pop up notification to let you know the shortener did its job.

+Some people may report that the link that's sent to them is not clickable.
 This is due to an Apple (iOS) setting.
 In order to protect individuals from spam, Apple blocks links and makes them un-clickable when the text is coming from an unknown contact in people's phones.

 The way to get around this is to have your people save the number in their phone as a contact with your church name, because this basically communicates to Apple that the number is "safe."
 This will enable the links sent from that contact to be clickable.